 In 2006, Alun completed his studies with Dennis O’Neill at the Cardiff International Academy of Voice and in 2007 embarked on a freelance career.
-He has subsequently sung Pedrillo in Welsh National Opera’s production of The Abduction of Seraglio, Remendado in Carmen and Don Curzio in The Marriage of Figaro for English National Opera, Witch in Hänsel Und Gretel and Bardolpho in Falstaff for Iford Arts Festival and the Witch in Hänsel Und Gretel for Mananan International Festival.
+He has subsequently sung Remendado in Carmen, Goro in Madama Butterfly and Don Curzio in The Marriage of Figaro for English National Opera, Pedrillo in Welsh National Opera’s production of The Abduction of Seraglio, Major Domo in Der Rosenkavalier for Glyndebourne Festival Opera, and Bardolpho in Falstaff for the Iford Arts Festival and Witch in Hänsel Und Gretel for the Mananan International Festival.

+Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not to be reproduced or altered without permission.
-Artist biographies are updated frequently, so please contact us for the latest version.